ewradcliffe/Heritage-Housing/README.md

 ### Hypothesis 3
 There is a positive relationship between SalePrice and 'YearBuilt', and 'YearRemodAdd'.
 Newer houses and those recently remodelled have higher prices than older houses.
 The null hypothesis is disproven, the alternative hypothesis is true.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
-**Business Requirement 1:** The client is interested in discovering how house attributes correlate with sale prices.
-Therefore, the client expects data visualisations of the correlated variables against the sale price.

-*  We will inspect the data related to house prices
-* We will perform Pearson and Spearman correlation studies to investigate how the variables are related to Sale Price.
-* We can extract the most important variables.
-* We will plot the main variables against Sale Price to assist the client in visualising the relationship between them.
-* We will display this on the dashboard.

-**Business Requirement 2:** The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.
-* We want to be able to predict the best sale price of the clients houses.
-We want to use an ML model based on regression analysis.
-* We can train, validate and test the model using the data provided.
-* We can use this model to provide the client with estimations as to the best sale price for her houses, and display it on the dashboard.
-* We can add input widgets for the most important variables to the dashboard, so the client can see the potential Sale Price of any other house in Ames, Iowa.

-## ML Business Case
-### Predict house prices
-#### Regression Model
-1 - We want an ML model to predict the highest sale price based on the data collected.
-As the target variable is price, a regression model is most appropriate.
-We want to be able to output a single figure - price.

-2 - The ideal outcome is to be able to provide our client with a tool for accurately predicting house prices and an understanding of what the most important variables for determining house prices are.

-3 - We agreed with the client an R2 score of at least 0.75 on the train set as well as on the test set.

-4 - We can also investigate different models for a better R2 score.

 ## Data understanding, preparation and modelling.
 The Data Understanding, Data Preparation and Modelling phases of the CRISP-DM paradigm were undertaken in Jupyter Notebooks.